Apply for the Master of Tourism (MTour)Apply Now

 - A candidate must normally complete the requirements for the programme in 12 months of full-time study, and a part-time candidate within four years of commencing the Programme.

 - Exceptions to the normal duration of a programme shall be permitted only with the approval of the Pro-Vice-Chancellor (Commerce).

 Withdrawal from the Programme

-- The research project shall be assessed by at least two examiners, at least one of whom shall be external to the University.
+- The dissertation shall be assessed by two examiners, neither of whom is the candidate’s supervisor, to be determined by the Programme Co-ordinator.